finos/legend/docs/getting-started/introduction-to-legend.md

 ---
-id: getting-started-guide
+id: introduction-to-legend
-title: Getting Started Guide
+title: Introduction to Legend
-sidebar_label: Getting Started
+sidebar_label: Introduction to Legend
 ---

-# Introductory Videos
+## Introductory Videos

-There are a few videos to check out in order to get started with Legend.
+In order to get started with Legend, check out the following videos

 First, Pierre de Belen, the creator of Legend, delivered the [keynote speech at 2020 Open Source Strategy Forum](https://www.youtube.com/watch?v=93c966jNzYo).
 Pierre provides a broad survey of the challenges of data management and how Legend can help in addressing them.